Inshiya1904/Task-Manager-App/README.md

  # 🚀 Task Manager Tool (MERN Stack)

-An E-commerce web application built with the MERN stack (MongoDB, Express.js, React, Node.js) featuring user authentication, product listings, cart functionality, order management, and admin controls.
+A full-featured task management web application built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
+This app allows users to register, log in, and manage multiple tasks with full **CRUD (Create, Read, Update, Delete)** functionality.
+It's designed to boost productivity and keep work organized in one central dashboard.

 ---